Midnight-Technitian/frontend/README.md

             - Use the command `db.createCollection("service_ticket")` to create the collection
             - Use the command `db.createCollection("midnight_technician_sequences")` to create the collection
 3. Setting up the environment variables
-    - Review the `.env.example` file for the require token names
+    - Review the `.env.example` file for the required token names
     - Navigate to https://sentry.io/auth/login/ and on your dashboard create a new project
     - Create the project name as `midnight-technician` for the application conventions
     - From here you can find your AUTH_TOKEN, and DNS you need